 Riding the bus is a privilege, and students riding the bus should know that this experience is an extension of the school day.
-Due to COVID, students are recommended to sit with siblings.
 Therefore, bus riders are expected to follow the rules and regulations regarding safety and behavior on the bus and at all bus stop locations.
+Assigned school personnel will be on duty at the school to meet the buses each morning and to monitor boarding of the buses at dismissal time.
 Buses load and unload at the back of the building, our designated bus loading and unloading area.
-Parents should not drop students off at the designated bus loading area.
-Remember, the drop off area for car riders is at the front entrance of the school, as described in our traffic plan map, located at the back of this handbook.
 Anytime a student needs to ride a bus other than his/her assigned bus, a dated, signed note from the parent or guardian must be sent to the principal before the change may occur.
 Space must be available on the bus and both the principal and bus driver must agree to the change.
-The note is good for one day only and must state the bus #'s for both morning and afternoon routes.
+The note is good for one day only and must state the bus numbers for both morning and afternoon routes.
 This policy will be strictly enforced; students will not be allowed to ride another bus without a parent/guardian note.